 The New York State Convention of Universalists

-The Convention is pleased to continue its direct support of district programs this year, providing block grants of $11,000 to Metro NY and $17,000 to St. Lawrence districts.
-In addition to our ongoing support for
+The Convention is pleased to continue its direct support of district programs, providing block grants of $11,000 to Metro NY and $17,000 to St. Lawrence districts.
+In addition to our ongoing support for each

-- a fourth year of UU participation in New York State Interfaith Impact
+- a fifth year of UU participation in New York State Interfaith Impact www.interfaithimpactnys.org

-- continued co-sponsorship of the John Murray Distinguished Lecture at the UUA General Assembly, and additional funding for a second presentation at GA on Universalism in the Deep South
+- continued co-sponsorship of the John Murray Distinguished Lecture at the UUA General Assembly www.murraygrove.org

-- support for the Unitarian Universalist Women’s Heritage Society
+- continued support for the Unitarian Universalist Women’s Heritage Society www.uuwhs.org

 - additional projects that promote the growth of Unitarian Universalism